basile-pochet/DQNagent/REPORT.md

 #### Training

-This is the most important part.

-The agent select a random batch from the memory and uses it to update the Q-network using a gradient descent update step.
+This is the most important part, the agent select a random batch from the memory and uses it to update the Q-network using a gradient descent update step.

 It then uses the Mean Squared Error to compare the Q-value predicion and target so it can update the Q-network's weights.